-The Microflow Settings window opens with 3 tabs.
+The Microflow Settings window opens with five sections.

-Microflow: This is the microflow that will be executed.
+The Microflow is the one that will be executed.
 Its parameters should match the parameters that are passed to it.

 You have the option to ask for confirmation before proceeding with the microflow.
 This is useful in cases where an operation modifies or deletes a lot of data or when it takes a lot of time to complete.
 The user will be prompted with a question whether to continue with this operation.